 Apply through the current probe a DC current equivalent to the EUT supply current.

-1 A DC current is applied for verifying that the current probe will not be saturated by the EUT DC supply current.

-2 This DC current is applied through the LISN for applying the same impedance through the probe as with the EUT.

 Check the spike current as measured with the probe by comparison with the voltage across the resistor.

 Perform the measurement with the current probe on an oscilloscope in the same manner as for EUT testing and verify that the data-recording device indicates a level within ±3 dB of the injected level.